Agnel-Wang/dev-z1-en.github.io/5-sdk/build.md

 If the user changes the IP of the robotic arm control board, for example, changing the original 192.168.123.110 to 192.168.123.111, the IP address of the control program z1_crtl must be the same as the new one.

 Open z1_controller/config.xml file and change the IP.

-Another control parameter under this file is used to change the control mode of the robot arm, namely keyboard, SDK, and handle control of the two dogs.
-Users do not need to change, just use the SDK. (set = "2")

-## Gripper Configuration

-**Note**: No required after version 2022.10.21

-In config.xml, there are setting parameters for gripper.
-If you select 1, the end will have no gripper, and if it is 2, the end will be the Unitree gripper of the robotic arm.

-This setting parameter is only configured in the program.
-The actual robot arm with or without gripper does not affect the execution of the program. z1_controller will give a warning when the parameters are inconsistent.

-In the meanwhile, we allow users to define their own claw parameters according to user gripper, where endPosLocal is the relative coordinate of the gripper coordinates relative to the joint 5 terminal plane coordinate system (0.049, 0, 0.1605).
-The mass is the gripper mass, the unit is kg, com (center of mass) is the position of the gripper mass; I is the inertia matrix, which is uniformly distributed by default, so only values on the trace of the matrix are set.